 Director of Content Editing

 Jessika was born with intestinal malrotation that led to a volvulus in December 2019, resulting in the loss of her small intestine.
 She received an isolated small bowel transplant at UCLA in March 2021.
 Ever since this medical emergency, Jessika has become very active in the intestinal transplant community.
 She spends as much time living her life to the fullest as she can.
 Jessika’s transplant journey has only strengthened this desire and now wants to help others going through the intestinal transplant journey to realize that life can be full despite the many ups and downs a transplant patient goes through.
 Jessika lives in Southern California with her family and her cat, Sassy.
-She was employed full-time at a car dealership for 15 years before she got sick and plans to continue her work with the dealership once she is able.
 In her free time, Jessika volunteers at her local animal shelter, is active in her church community, and enjoys hiking and traveling.

 Director of Organizational Development

 Transplant Unwrapped is excited to have Joan Bishop on the board as an advisor and Director of Organizational Development.
 Joan Bishop is also Executive Director and Conference Coordinator for the Oley Foundation—a national non-profit organization that provides information and support to patients with intestinal failure and consumers of parenteral nutrition.
 She has been with Oley since 1985—nearly its inception—and has served in many capacities, including the growth and development of the organization.
 As Executive Director, Joan handles the multitude of tasks it takes to keep Oley running and growing, including budget planning, building relationships, advocacy efforts, fundraising, board development, coordinating the annual conference, and more.
 She is dedicated to fulfilling the Foundation’s mission and welcomes your ideas, comments, and feedback.